-The next sections present a This paper reviews existing methods and datasets used in Operational Ocean Forecasting Systems (OOFS) to represent river forcing.
+This paper reviews existing methods and datasets used in Operational Ocean Forecasting Systems (OOFS) to represent river forcing.
 As the focus is on freshwater discharges, the river supply of nutrients and other materials are neglected in this review but are partly addressed in a separate contribution by Cossarini et al. (2024).

-The paper is structured as follows: Section 2 reviews of approaches to treatfor representing river forcing in global, regional,

-- 55 and coastal ocean models, including dynamic methods to represent the mixing processes in estuaries throughestuarine mixing parameterizations and coupling techniques.
-Section 3 A description of describes available data sources from operational centers and data providers as well as emerging techniques for estimating river dischargeused for this purpose is also provided, with eSection 4 presents examples of river forcing methods and data sources taken from implemented in existing OOFS, summarizing.
-While the first sections review the scientific literature and ancillary information, for example, taken from - 60 operational centers and data providers websites, the last section summarizes results findings from a survey sent to the conducted within the OceanPredict community.
+The paper is structured as follows: Section 2 reviews approaches for representing river forcing in global, regional, and coastal ocean models, including estuarine mixing parameterizations and coupling techniques.
+Section 3 describes available data sources from operational centers and data providers as well as emerging techniques for estimating river discharge.
+Section 4 presents examples of river forcing methods and data sources implemented in existing OOFS, summarizing findings from a survey conducted within the OceanPredict community.
 Finally, Section 5 provides a summary and recommendations regarding identified limitations in current OOFS.